This topic describes the data types that can be stored by binary strings.

 |BINARY||The same as the length of the binary string.||The fixed-length binary string.
 The string must be from 1 to 8,300 bytes in length.|

-|BLOB||The actual binary string plus 1 byte if the binary string is less than 127 bytes, or 4 bytes if the binary string is 127 bytes or greater.||Variable-length binary string|
+|BLOB||The actual binary string plus 1 byte if the binary string is less than 127 bytes in length.
+If the binary string is greater than or equal to 127 bytes in length, the length equals the actual binary string plus 4 bytes.||The variable-length binary string.|

 |VARBINARY||The same as the length of the binary string.||The variable-length binary string.
 The string must be from 1 to 8,300 bytes in length.|

 A binary string is a sequence of octets or bytes.
 Binary strings are distinguished from character strings in the following two aspects:

 - Binary strings can store octets of zero values and other non-displayable octets whose length is out of the range from 32 to 126 bytes.

 - Operations on binary strings process the actual bytes, whereas the encoding and processing of character strings depend on local settings.